 Emotional stability and maturity

-An on-site interview at Children’s National Hospital is required.
+An on-site or virtual interview at Children’s National Hospital is required.
 Applicants will be invited to interview based upon their applications, personal statements and letters of recommendation at a mutually convenient time during late January to early March.

 Children’s National Hospital (CNH) has been serving the Washington metropolitan area for 150 years and ranks amongst the best pediatric hospitals in the country.